Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: A proximal relaxed moment-matching algorithm

-Bregman gradient descent shares close ties with natural gradient methods as shown in \cite{raskutti2015}.
-More explicitly, for exponential families, a Bregman gradient descent step in the variable $\theta$ is equivalent to a natural gradient descent step in the variable $\nabla A(\theta)$, with the metric tensor being $\nabla^2 A^*$ instead of $\nabla^2 A$, the latter being equal to the Fisher information matrix \cite{amari1985}.
-Bregman gradient descent can also be interpreted as mirror descent algorithms (see \cite{beck2003} for instance).
-In the statistics literature, mirror descent algorithms have been used for instance to minimize the KL divergence in \cite{aubinFrankowski2022}, but also $\alpha$-divergences in \cite{daudel2021}.
+Natural gradient methods also exploit the geometry of the approximating distributions and have been used in VI to minimize the exclusive KL divergence in \citep{honkela2010, hoffman2013, khan2018, lin2019}.
+Bregman gradient descent and natural gradient descent methods share close ties in the case of exponential families, as shown by \cite{raskutti2015}.
+More explicitly, for exponential families, a Bregman gradient descent step in the variable $\theta$ (as it is done in Algorithm \ref{alg:idealizedBPG}) is equivalent to a natural gradient descent step in the variable $\nabla A(\theta)$, with the metric tensor being $\nabla^2 A^*$ instead of $\nabla^2 A$, the latter being equal to the Fisher information matrix \citep{amari2000}.
+The expression of natural gradients when the exponential family is used can be found in \citep[Theorem 1]{khan2018}.
+Note also that Bregman gradient descent can be interpreted as a mirror descent algorithm (see \cite{beck2003} for instance).
+To our knowledge, there is no counterpart of natural gradient descent for proximal operators, limiting the use of previously mentioned natural gradient methods to smooth objectives.
+In contrast, our point of view allows for a non-smooth regularizing term.

-However, while natural gradient methods in variational inference are often restricted to minimizing the KL divergence, our methods allow to consider Rényi divergences with a possible regularization term.
-This creates more flexibility in the choice of the divergence since $\alpha$ can be tuned.
-The additional regularization term allows to enforce features on the sought parameters $\theta$, such as sparsity for better compressibility/interpretability, which is usually done with non-smooth regularizer \cite{hastie2009}.
-The Rényi divergence is handled with a Bregman gradient step which writes as a relaxed moment-matching step, while adding a non-smooth regularizer simply translates in a Bregman proximal step in Algorithm \ref{alg:relaxedMomentMatching}.

-Note that Algorithm \ref{alg:MCrelaxedMomentMatching} is a black-box implementation of Algorithm \ref{alg:relaxedMomentMatching}.
-This setting allows to consider targets which can only be evaluated up to a multiplicative constant.
-On the contrary, the previously mentioned natural gradients methods are often restricted to conjugacy hypotheses linking the target and the proposals.